adidoesnt/flow.er-docs/docs/system-architecture/architecure-diagram.md

 The proposed architecture splits existing backend service into **three** separate microservices:

 1. **User Service** - Purely responsible for authentication, authorisation, and role-based access control.
    - The user service integrates with a [MongoDB](https://www.mongodb.com/) database to store user information.
-No relational information is required, so the more lightweight [MongoDB](https://www.mongodb.com/) is a natural choice.
+No relational information is required, so the more lightweight MongoDB is a natural choice.
    - It interfaces with the database using [Mongoose](https://mongoosejs.com/), a popular ODM (Object Document Mapping) library for MongoDB.
 2. **Core Service** - Responsible for handling core functionality, such as CRUD operations for projects, tasks, and other entities.
    - The core service interfaces with a [PostgreSQL](https://www.postgresql.org/) database to store project and task information.
-Realtional information between projects, tasks and other entities is required, so [PostgreSQL](https://www.postgresql.org/) is a natural choice.
+Realtional information between projects, tasks and other entities is required, so PostgreSQL is a natural choice.
    - It interfaces with the database using [Prisma](https://www.prisma.io/), a popular ORM (Object Relational Mapping) library for PostgreSQL.
 3. **Notification Service** - Responsible for sending notifications to users.
-   - The notification service interfaces with a [PostgreSQL](https://www.postgresql.org/) database to store notification information.
+   - The notification service interfaces with a PostgreSQL database to store notification information.
-   - It interfaces with the database using [Prisma](https://www.prisma.io/), a popular ORM (Object Relational Mapping) library for PostgreSQL.
+   - It interfaces with the database using Prisma.

 These microservices are all developed independently in TypeScript, and communicate with each other via [tRPC](https://trpc.io/). tRPC felt like a natural fit for the proposed architecture, as all services are TypeScript-based.
 Using tRPC: